Warning! Entering a forbidden Dungeon of A Class level! Once entered, the enemy will know of your presence! Warning!

 “Gah!
 Zero!”
-Agnis grabbed on really tightly so she wouldn’t fall off.
+Agnis grabbed on tightly so she wouldn’t fall off.
 She was bulking up and down into a sprint, causing her hair to spray all over her face.
 “Slow down!”

-The intense energy was coming towards the General Liam’s army a lot quicker than before, and everyone felt it.
-They shuddered, holding onto their weapons close to them as they waited.
-Nobody knew what exactly they were facing, all they knew it was called the Behemoth.
-Even from its name, they knew that they were going to fight against a Legendary creature that haven’t appeared until now.
+The intense energy was coming toward General Liam’s army much quicker than before, and everyone felt it.
+They shuddered, holding their weapons close to them as they waited.
+Of course, nobody knew what they were facing; all they knew was called the Behemoth.
+But, even from its name, they knew they would fight against a Legendary creature that had just appeared.

 “What’s going on?!”

 “Something is coming!”
 A player shrieked in fright; the overpowering energy was getting stronger, making breathing difficult.
 “We need to escape!”

 “Get ready!”
 General Liam’s voice cut through the panic, helping to quell the chaos.
 “We’ll defeat the monster here and now!
 For the honor of the Elven Queen and the Hero Samuel!”